dumux/dumux/examples/README.md

 * solve a two-phase flow in porous media problem with two immiscible phases
 * set boundary conditions and a simple injection well
-* implement a problem with heterogenous material parameters
+* implement a problem with heterogeneous material parameters
 * use adaptive grid refinement around the saturation front

 </td>